 Republicans counter that the $50 billion-plus tax increase being supported by Obama would hurt small businesses and stifle economic growth, especially since the increase comes on top of planned state and local increases like those passed in California, that raise taxes on high-income earners by more than 10 percent.

-They also argue that it’s more a political — not fiscal — to tax the rich in light of the income gap and protests from Occupy Wall Street.
-The most the country would gain from the effort would be $42 billion in 2012, which is not enough to resolve the tax cuts on domestic programs or defense let alone reduce the deficit.
-But Republicans have their own bargaining chip — the need to increase the government’s more than $16 trillion borrowing limit in February.
+They also argue that it’s more a political—not fiscal—to tax the rich in light of the income gap and protests from Occupy Wall Street.
+The most the country would gain from the effort would be $42 billion in 2012—not enough to resolve the tax cuts on domestic programs or defense let alone reduce the deficit.
+But Republicans have their own bargaining chip—the need to increase the government’s more than $16 trillion borrowing limit in February.

 Over the weekend, Republican and Democratic lawmakers offered varying degrees of optimism that an agreement could be reached before the end of the year to avert the fiscal cliff, including measures to meet Obama's demand that wealthier Americans pay more in revenues.
 However, Republicans stressed that it would have to be achieved through closing tax loopholes and "broadening the tax base," and not raising tax rates on high-income earners.